home-assistant/home-assistant.io/source/_integrations/music_assistant.markdown

 ## Media player

-The Music Assistant media player platform will create media player entities for all players available in MA including those imported from Home Assistant.
+The Music Assistant media player creates media player entities for all players available in MA including those imported from Home Assistant.
 This is needed to provide the full functionality Music Assistant has to offer.
 These entities will display media information, playback progress, and playback controls.

 ## Notes

-- Any HA players added to MA will appear duplicated as the MA version of the player is created.
+- Any Home Assistant players added to Music Assistant will appear duplicated as the MA version of the player is created.
 The original HA player can be hidden if desired.